-The THS7360 is designed to operate from 2.7 V to 5 V over the -40°C to +85°C temperature range.
+The THS7365 is designed to operate from 2.7 V to 5 V over a -40°C to +85°C temperature range.
 The impact on performance over the entire temperature range is negligible as a result of the implementation of thin film resistors and high-quality, low-temperature coefficient capacitors.
-The design of the THS7360 allows operation down to 2.6 V, but it is recommended to use at least a 3-V supply to ensure that no issues arise with headroom or clipping with 100% color-saturated CVBS signals.
-If only 75% color saturated CVBS is supported, then the output voltage requirements are reduced to 2 VPP on the output, allowing a 2.7-V supply to be utilized without issues.
+The design of the THS7365

-A $0.1-\mu F$ to $0.01-\mu F$ capacitor should be placed as close as possible to the power-supply pins.
-Failure to do so may result in the THS7360 outputs ringing or oscillating.
+A 0.1- $\mu$ F to 0.01- $\mu$ F capacitor should be placed as close as possible to the power-supply pins.
+Failure to do so may result in the THS7365 outputs ringing or oscillating.
 Additionally, a large capacitor (such as 22 $\mu$ F to 100 $\mu$ F) should be placed on the power-supply line to minimize interference with 50-/60-Hz line frequencies.